Wayne Edwards (racing driver): Racing career

 Edwards returned to Troxell full-time in 2005, which had been newly renamed Mighty Motorsports.
-He started the season by dodging a last lap wreck, and driving the No. 24 truck to a 9th place at Daytona, his best career finish.
+He started the season by dodging a last lap wreck, and driving the No. 24 truck to a ninth place at Daytona, his best career finish.
 Also, Edwards was able to finish four of his other nine starts, the best of those being a 23rd at Loudon.
 He finished 33rd in points.
 He also made his second career Busch start at Kentucky Speedway driving the No. 91 Speed Zone Energy Drink Dodge, finishing 36th after suffering transmission failure.
 Edwards attempted to make the first handful of races in 2006 in Mighty's No. 24 Liquid Nitro Energy Drink truck, but failed.
 He made his first start of the season at Kentucky for Green Light finishing 33rd after suffering vibration problems in his No. 07 U.S. Restoration Chevy.
 He drove two more races for Green Light in the No. 03 Chevy, but did not finish higher than 35th.
 In 2007, Edwards started two races for Upshaw Racing, but left after the stopped running.
 He made three appearances for Green Light's No. 06 Chevy, and drove two races for Andy Hillenburg, with a best finish of 28th.
 He also attempted a race in Andy Belmont's truck, but failed to qualify.

-In 2008, he raced for FDNY Racing, and SS-Green Light Racing, making five starts altogether.
+In 2008, Edwards raced for FDNY Racing, and SS-Green Light Racing, making five starts altogether.
 Edwards raced the first two races of 2009 for GunBroker Racing finishing 36th at Daytona and 34th at Auto Club Speedway.
 For the rest of the 2009 season, Edwards start and parked in the No. 47 and No. 48 trucks owned by Andy Hillenburg.